-The negative impact on PCAs may be due to deteriorating socio-economic conditions around PCAs.
-The long-term and environmental economic consequences of pandemic-related changes - increased poverty, displacement of populations, undermining of protection from risks such as unemployment and exclusion - are unclear and will require continued attention (UNDP, 2020).
+The negative impact on PCAs may be due to deteriorating socio-economic conditions around PCAs. and long-term economic environmental consequences of pandemic-related changes - increased poverty, displacement of populations, undermining of protection from risks such as unemployment and exclusion - are unclear and will require continued attention (UNDP, 2020).
 Reduced ranger services may also have played a part as more than half of rangers reported that they had been assigned to additional tasks, many of which were unrelated to their regular duties.